sebspion/reqs/draft-ietf-lake-reqs.md

 The AKE negotiation must provide strong integrity guarantees against active attackers.
 At the end of the AKE protocol, both endpoints must agree on both the crypto algorithms that were proposed and those that were chosen.
 In particular, the protocol must protect against downgrade attacks.

+## Cryptographic Strength

+The AKE shall establish a key with a target security level
+{{keylength}} of >= 127 bits.
+This level was chosen to include X25519 and applies to the strength of authentication, the established keys, and the protection for the negotiation of all cryptographic parameters.

 ## Identity Protection